johnsonkuang/332-P3/src/writeup/WriteUp.md

 To make this better, you should use Google Compute Engine:
 * Run multiple experiments at the same time, but **NOT ON THE SAME MACHINE**.
 * Google Compute Engine lets you spin up as many instances as you want.
+* Feel free to tweak your divide cutoff to beat clamps, **but keep it constant for your experiments.**

 #### Generating A Sample Of Games ####
 Because chess games are very different at the beginning, middle,